BryggansBryggeri/bryggio/README.md

 This would not be convenient however, so instead we have a special "Supervisor" client which is run as an executable.
 The supervisor is responsible for starting and monitoring all our basic clients, like sensors, actors and controllers.
 Via pub-sub messages we can also shut-down and start new clients during the brewing process.

+### User interface (UI)

+BryggIO intentionally does not come with a UI.
+A clear design goal is to have a full decoupling between frontend and backend.
+The beauty of pub-sub is that any external application, like a UI, with a working NATS client can participate with any part of the brewing process.
+We are developing a web-based UI, [BryggUI](https://github.com/BryggansBryggeri/bryggui), but whereas BryggIO is general and configurable, the web UI is tailored to a specific brewery setup (our own).

 ## Issues/Road map